Free Rhode Island Arrests & Criminal Records: Search Anyone

 Access Rhode Island Records: background checks, warrants, probation and parole, court records, and all criminal and arrest records.

-Rhode Island arrest records and criminal proceedings are made available by Rhode Island Access to Public Records Act (APRA) — you just have to know where to look.
+Rhode Island arrest records and criminal proceedings are made available by State’s Access to Public Records Act (APRA) — you just have to know where to look.

-This guide provides everything necessary to find arrests, mugshots, criminal history, probation or parole status, arrest warrants, background check reports, prisoner records, and more, which makes locating public criminal records quick and efficient.
+This brief resource provides everything necessary to find arrests, mugshots, criminal history, probation or parole status, arrest warrants, background check reports, prisoner records, and more, which makes locating public criminal records quick and efficient.

-Does Rhode Island Allow the Public Access to Criminal Records & Arrest Records?
+Does Rhode Island Allow the Public Access to Criminal & Arrest Records?

 Public records as defined per Rhode Island law are all types of documents regardless of their physical form that are produced pursuant to laws and ordinances when connected to official business by government entities.